 Here are a few things to consider:

-This is when a donor-advised fund can come in handy.
+A donor-advised fund is another potential avenue to consider.
 People who set up these funds can make significant charitable contributions and receive an immediate tax benefit.
 Once the money is in a fund, donors can recommend how to distribute it, whether right away or over time.
-These funds are much like a charitable savings account where donors can put cash or appreciated stock and potentially forgo the capital gains when they donate.
+Donor-advised funds are much like a charitable savings account where donors can put cash or appreciated stock and potentially forgo the capital gains when they donate.

 The key to filing taxes is being prepared.
 TD Ameritrade provides information and resources to help you navigate tax season.

 Content Marketing Awards 2016

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 TD Ameritrade and all third parties mentioned are separate and unaffiliated companies, and are not responsible for each other’s policies or services.

 Market volatility, volume, and system availability may delay account access and trade executions.